tobibias/StarterProject/README.md

 # Example StarterProject
 A **starter project** to show how to set up and use automated testing in Python

-Change package_name = example to your needs.
-The rest of the README just serves as an example.

 ![Tests](https://github.com/tobibias/starter-project/actions/workflows/tests.yml/badge.svg)
 ![PyPi_Version](https://img.shields.io/pypi/v/lckr-jupyterlab-variableinspector)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)